Standing Quad Stretch

 What are the best tips for the Standing Quad Stretch?

-Keep torso upright for optimal results.
+Keep torso upright throughout the stretch.

-Squeeze glute for deeper stretch.
+Squeeze the glute on the stretching leg for a deeper stretch.

-Use wall for balance if needed.
+Use a wall or chair for balance if needed.

 Common Standing Quad Stretch mistakes